 Thank you for continuing to engage with this Fund, enabling us to make a meaningful difference to those affected by polio.
 We wish you, your friends and family a very happy, healthy and peaceful festive season, and best wishes for 2024.

 Please feel free to share this email/message across your networks or on your various social media channels.

 For our latest implementation/financial report.

 Polio Survivors Fund – 2022 and 2021 Implementation and Financial Report published

-The Polio Survivors Fund 2021 Implementation and Financial Report is now published, in the ‘Donate & Financials’ section of our website.
+The Polio Survivors Fund 2022 and 2021 Implementation and Financial Report is now published, in the ‘Donate & Financials’ section of our website.
 This section now also includes new information specifically for US-based donors, enabling their contributions to be tax-deductible.